Virtual Visit Experience

 Visit our website homepage here

-Our West Central MN We Are Water team includes UMN Morris, CURE, Stevens Soil and Water Conservation District and other local partners.
+Our West Central MN We Are Water team includes UMN Morris, CURE (Clean Up the River Environment), Stevens Soil and Water Conservation District and other local partners.

 This video introduces the 4-part video series and project partners.
 Four videos briefly explore each of the four main themes of the exhibit.